• Skip to primary navigation

 Stream Management Implementation Program (SMIP)

-The Ashokan Watershed Stream Management Program accepts SMIP grant applications during three funding rounds each year.
-The next regular funding round will be announced in January 2026 with a deadline in mid-March.
+The Ashokan Watershed Stream Management Program is now accepting SMIP grant applications during the second of three funding rounds in 2026.
+Grant applications are due by Wednesday, July 8, 2026.
 About $1,000,000 is available each year for stream and flood mitigation projects.

 Ashokan-SMIP-Instructions-2026Download